Retail Scam Targeting EMV Chip Terminals

 Conclusion: Hold The Line On EMV Verification

 The best way for merchants to prevent this new scam is to be very consistent about only running point-of-sale transactions via EMV chip insertion.
 Allowing customers to swipe EMV-fitted cards exposes them to too much liability and risk, given that they’ll have no standing to dispute any chargebacks filed against those transactions.
-While it is possible to lose sales and alienate some customers by refusing to allow them to swipe their cards when the EMV reader returns an error, most customers should be understanding—they know that EMV chip verification protects them, too—and the alternative is to risk significant revenue loss and a higher chargeback ratio.
+While it is possible to lose sales and alienate some customers by refusing to allow them to swipe their cards when the EMV reader returns an error, most customers should be understanding.
+They know that EMV chips protect them, too, and they will typically have another card or some other payment method available.